ukff/kyma-environment-broker/docs/03-21-custom-modules-configuration.md

-# Module configuration
+# Modules

-By default, KEB will apply to cluster the Kyma CR with default modules selected by Kyma.
+By default, Kyma Environment Broker applies the Kyma CR, including the default modules selected by Kyma, to a cluster.
 Configuration is available by setting "modules" object in JSON schema.
 There are two available fields, full JSON Schema can be found on bottom of document.
 - default (bool)
 - list (array)

-API for modules configuration is build on "oneOf" feature from JSON schema.
-It means if "modules" is passed to API - it must have one and only one valid option, thus to pass JSON API Validator you must set only one field.
+API for module configuration is built on the "oneOf" feature from the JSON schema.
+If the "modules" object is passed to API, it must have only one valid option.
+Thus, to pass JSON API Validator, you must set only one field.
 See examples below.

-# Correct API calls:
+Correct API calls:

-- default mode, if set to true, then modules will be selected by Kyma, also same happens when "modules" section is not set at all (mapped to nil) in payload
+- In the default mode, the "modules" object is set to `default: true` and modules are pre-selected by Kyma.
+The same happens when the "modules" section is not set at all (mapped to nil) in the payload.

 ```
 modules: {